AliyahAmir01/AliyahAmir01/README.md

 - 👋 Hi, I’m @AliyahAmir01
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning more about coding with the help of Free Code Camp
+- 🌱 I’m currently studying computer science with software engineering at RHUL
-- 💞️ I’m looking to collaborate on beginner projects
-- 📫 How to reach me ...

 <!---
 AliyahAmir01/AliyahAmir01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.